 If you visit the members’ rewards club at each casino you can offer up your ID and sign up for a player’s card.
 These cards are meant to give you perks and benefits for repeatedly using them (and losing money).

-But to start you off on the slippery road to losing all your money, most all the tribal casinos will offer up some free play money.
-Generally $5 to $10 that you can use in the slot machines, but that money doesn’t apply to table games, of course.
+But to start you off on the slippery road to losing all your money, almost all the tribal casinos will offer up some free play money.
+Generally, $5 to $10 that you can use in the slot machines, but that money doesn’t apply to table games, of course.

-There are different approaches to the same idea, some will actually just give you a slip of paper that you can go redeem at the cashier window for $5 (either cold card cash or a slot ticket) that you can plunk down into the machine (or just take it and go).
+There are different approaches to the same idea, some will actually just give you a slip of paper that you can go redeem at the cashier window for $5 (either cold hard cash or a slot ticket) that you can plunk down into the machine (or just take it and go).

 Others offer up a promotional credit that you cannot cash out but have to play down (you can keep the winnings from what you play though).